joshirishabh631/Youki-task/Youki.md

 ### Installation Steps for Docker on Ubuntu:

 1. **Update the Package List:**
+    - **The command updates the local database of available packages.
+It fetches the latest information about available software from the repositories defined in your system.**
    - Open the Terminal and type:
      ```bash
      sudo apt-get update